hakimel/reveal.js/README.md

 	// key is pressed
 	help: true,

+	// Flags if speaker notes should be visible to all viewers
+	showNotes: false,

 	// Number of milliseconds between automatically proceeding to the
 	// next slide, disabled when set to 0, this value can be overwritten
 	// by using a data-autoslide attribute on your slides